tencentyun/intlcloud-documents/yehe_doc/存储/云硬盘/产品简介/云硬盘实例/云硬盘类型_intl_en.md

 ## Overview
 - **Premium Cloud Disk**
 Tencent Cloud Premium Cloud Disk is a hybrid storage type.
 It adopts the Cache mechanism to provide a high-performance SSD-like storage, and employs a three-copy distributed mechanism to ensure data reliability.
 Premium Cloud Disk is suitable for small and medium applications with high requirements for data reliability and standard requirements for performance, such as Web/App servers, business logical processing, as well as small and medium sites.
-- **General Purpose SSD**
+- **Balanced SSD**
-Tencent Cloud General Purpose SSD is an entry-level all-flash block storage product.
+Tencent Cloud Balanced SSD is an entry-level all-flash block storage product.
 It's highly cost-effective and suitable for medium-sized scenarios with high requirements for data reliability and standard requirements for performance, such as Web/App servers, business logical processing, KV services, as well as basic database services.
 - **SSD**
 SSD is an all-flash cloud disk using NVMe SSD as the storage media, and employs a three-copy distributed mechanism.
 It provides storage service with low latency, high random IOPS, high throughput I/O, and data security up to 99.9999999%, making it suitable for applications with high requirements for I/O performance.
 - **Enhanced SSD**